Table of Contents

 Crucial MX500 SATA 500GB

 Crucial is another very well known brand, and they’ve been around for a while.
-The MX500 is a great go-to drive for just about any kind of build and is certainly one of the best cheap SSDs you can get.
+The MX500 is a great go-to drive for just about any kind of build and is certainly a great SSD.
 Sequential read and write speeds go up to 560MB/s and 510MB/s respectively, while random reads and writes are up to 95k and 90k respectively, on all file types.
 The integrated Power Loss Immunity makes sure you don’t lose your data in case of a power outage, and you’re also getting Micron 3D NAND technology.

 Western Digital Blue M.2 2280 500GB

 The bigger brother to the WD Blue we mentioned above, this M.2 SSD has identical performance, aside from the storage space.
 Again, you get read/write speeds of up to 560MB/s and 530MB/s respectively, and the 1.75M hours MTTF.
 The 3D NAND flash enhances reliability, and this drive also has the F.I.T.
 Lab certification for compatibility.
-At 500GB, you could use it as your only drive, or have it as a budget-oriented game drive, so it’s definitely one of the best budget SSD for gaming options.
+At 500GB, you could use it as your only drive, or have it as a budget-oriented game drive, so it’s definitely one a good option.

 Crucial MX500 M.2 2280SS 500GB